luugiathuy/luugiathuy.github.io/_posts/2011-03-23-reversi-othello-board-game.md

 published: true
 ---

 Reversi (Othello) is a board game (board size of 8x8) played by two players.
 Each player tries to turn the other's pieces to his/her own pieces.
 In the end the player which has more pieces on the board is the winner.
-You can find the detail rules on [Wikipedia][ReversiWikipedia]{:target="_blank"}
+You can find the detail rules on [Wikipedia][ReversiWikipedia].

-The strategy I implemented for this game is based on [this website][ReversiBasicStrategy]{:target="_blank"}.<!-- more --> It is quite simple as I assign a specific value for all positions of the board as the image below:
+The strategy I implemented for this game is based on [this website][ReversiBasicStrategy].
+It is quite simple as I assign a specific value for all positions of the board as the image below:

 ![Board value](/images/board6.gif)